How to Use Agile in Offshore Development

 Team members understand their individual contributions are valuable to the completion of the project.
 When everyone knows what tasks they need to focus on, the team can move forward together from product development to its release.

 The ability to quickly adapt to changes is the true hallmark of an agile team.
-No one knows what the future may bring, so it’s important for teams to remain flexible when trends and business needs change.
+No one knows what the future may bring, so it’s important for teams to remain flexible when requirements, business needs, and technology change.

 When teams use their resources prudently, they’re able to deliver to their stakeholders without going over budget.
 This will delight both the team and stakeholders knowing that their skills are optimized for quality product delivery.